-Claim: The Beatles recorded songs entitled "Colliding Circles," "Left Is Right (And Right Is Wrong)," "Pink Litmus Paper Shirt," and "Deck Chair," which remain unreleased to this day.
+Claim: The Beatles recorded songs entitled "Colliding Circles," "Left Is Right (And Right Is Wrong)," "Pink Litmus Paper Shirt," and "Deckchair," all of which remain unreleased to this day.

 Trying to separate the wheat from the chaff was a difficult chore for Beatles enthusiasts, as no official master list of everything the Fab Four had recorded existed to help guide collectors.
 Fans and writers compiled their own lists from a variety of sources (primarily borrowing from each other).
 Lists of unreleased Beatles material swelled but rarely grew smaller, as it was difficult to prove any particular title didn't exist.

 So what happened to those dozens of "lost" songs with intriguing titles that kept popping up in Beatles discographies?
-Many of them were familiar Beatles songs misidentified by their working titles, songs mislabeled by bootleggers unfamiliar with the real titles, or songs the Beatles gave away to other artists but never properly recorded themselves.
+Many of them were familiar Beatles tunes misidentified by their working titles, previously unreleased material (mostly from the Let It Be sessions) mislabeled by bootleggers unfamiliar with the real titles, or songs the Beatles had given away to other artists but never properly recorded themselves.
 And some of them were made up out of whole cloth.

 In my teens I was as unabashed a Beatles fan as ever there was, and I spent hours poring over books such as the 1975 Beatles discography All Together Now, studying the "Bootlegs" section and trying to imagine what recorded-but-never-released songs such as "If You've Got Trouble" and "That Means a Lot" might sound like.
 And entries like the following were even more intriguing: